programminghistorian/ph-submissions/lessons/geoparser-lesson.md

 ![Figure 2: Display of file 172172.display-top.html in a browser.](../images/geoparser_figure02.png "Figure 2: Display of file 172172.display-top.html in a browser")
 _Figure 2: Display of file 172172.display-top.html in a browser._

-### Other Useful Options for running the Geoparser
+### Other Useful Options for Running the Geoparser

 #### Giving Preference to a Geographical Area